onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 we are all religious - as a section name

-“Find the others” as a Service
-FaaS
-FtoaaS
-This as the section for matchmaking and with the leary quote

 "... those who say that reli­gion has nothing to do with politics do not know what religion means".
 —Gandhi